 Brea Roper

-Gallup Certified Force Coach, Kansas City, Missouri
+Gallup Certified Strengths Coach, Kansas City, Missouri